LiveTyping/CannyViewAnimator/README.md

 ```
 ## CannyViewAnimator
 Includes the following public methods:
-* setInAnimator (T ... inAnimators) - set of interfaces for the emergence through the parameters
+* setInAnimator (T ... inAnimators) – interface setter for fading in animation (using the parameters)
-* setInAnimator (List inAnimators <extends InAnimator?>) - set of interfaces for the emergence through the list
+* setInAnimator (List<? extends inAnimators) – interface setter for fading in animation (using the list)
-* setOutAnimator (T ... outAnimators) - set of interfaces for extinction by the parameters
+* setOutAnimator (T ... outAnimators) – interface setter for fading out animation (using the parameters)
-* setOutAnimator (List outAnimators <extends OutAnimator?>) - set of interfaces to extinction through the list
+* setOutAnimator (List<? extends OutAnimator>outAnimators) – interface setter for fading out animation (using the list)

 ```java